• Home |

 Hornady Black 6.5 Grendel Ammo

-Hornady Black 6.5 Grendel rifle ammunition is designed for long-range target shooting with its extremely aerodynamic 6.5mm ELD-M bullet.
+Hornady Black 6.5 Grendel rifle ammunition is designed for long-range target shooting – hence its extremely aerodynamic (yet non-expanding) ELD-M bullet.
+Thanks to their high ballistic coefficient, these loads are extremely resistant to wind drift.

+I found Hornady Black ammo to be completely reliable, and its brass cases perfect for reloading.
 However, the real selling point of this ammo is its accuracy.
-Easily capable of holding sub-MOA size groups, Hornady Black Grendel ammo is a perfect choice for shooting matches or carving out satisfying cloverleaf patterns in paper targets at your local shooting range.
+Easily capable of holding sub-MOA size groups, Hornady Black Grendel ammo is a perfect choice for shooting matches or carving out satisfying cloverleaf patterns in paper targets.

 Disadvantages